afontcu/afontcu.dev/content/blog/fight-hope.md

 Agile, and everything related, is about killing hope.
 Projects do not succeed based on hope.

 Management might (for a while).

+Software development should be about destroying hope.

+## This feature…

+"…will give us 10% more sales".

+"…will give us 10% less support tickets".

+"…will give us 10% faster invoice generation".

+I'm here to fight the "will" part.

+Do you *actually* know things are gonna change that way?